nopSolutions/nopCommerce-Docs/en/developer/tutorials/description-of-plugin-system.md

 string GetConfigurationPageUrl()
 ```

 This should return the URL for configuration view.
-When we install the plugin we will see a `Configuration` button, so if we implement this method in our class then the string value we return to form this method will be used as the URL for that `configuration` button.
+When we install the plugin we will see a `Configuration` button, so if we implement this method in our class then the string value we return to from this method will be used as the URL for that `configuration` button.

 ### Property `PluginDescriptor`